12 Things Successful Visitor Centres Do Differently

 They understand that unless their centre is in a high traffic visitor location, or co-located with an attraction itself, numbers will continue to fall through their front door.

-While every destination is different, below are three recent examples of Organisations moving their Visitor Centres to more strategic locations.
+While every destination is different, below are recent examples of Organisations addressing the location challenge of their Visitor Centres.

 When required to move due to new light rail, Canberra Regional Visitor Centre relocated from the outskirts of town to Regatta Point which is in the heart of the key visitor experiences of the city.
 The building's location is also very importantly co-located with the National Capital Exhibition, which is a key visitor attraction that tells the City's founding story.